Arkeopix/the-little-schemer/README.md

 >>Use help functions to abstract from representations.

 ### Euler
-Project euler is an awesome collection of math problems, which you must resolve using whatever the fuck you want, for me it's lisp as i'm trying to learn it.
+Project [Euler](https://projecteuler.net/about) is an awesome collection of math problems, which you must resolve using whatever the fuck you want, for me it's lisp as i'm trying to learn it.
 I will probably never finish all of the challenges, but at least enough to get Lisp, i hope